Skip to content

 1960's

-With the success of the apron, Laura Ashley expanded into fashion.
-Mrs. Ashley mixed popular styles and patterns of the 60’s and 70’s with classic English romance, harking back to her country upbringing.
+With the success of the apron, Laura Ashley expanded into fashion, blending the popular styles and patterns of the ’60s and ’70s with classic English romance—a reflection of her country upbringing.
+As their business and family continued to grow, the Ashleys decided to move to Carno, Wales, near Laura’s childhood home.

 1971